chandrashekhar-sangolagi/LIC/exp2.md

-The Transient analysis shows that the amplifier produces an output signal approximatelyFrom the transient simulation results, it is observed that the output waveform has an amplitude nearly 10.34 times higher than the input signal, confirming that the circuit functions effectively as a voltage amplifier.
-10.34 times larger than the input signal confirming the amplification capability of the circuit
+The Transient analysis shows that the amplifier produces an output signal approximatelyFrom the transient simulation results, it is observed that the output waveform has an amplitude nearly 10.34 times higher than the input signal, confirming that the circuit functions effectively as a voltage amplifier 10.34 times larger than the input signal confirming the amplification capability of the circuit

 #  AC  Anyalsis

+Procedure

 1. Open the Circuit